Troubled Asset Relief Program: Participation criteria

-The New York Times stated: "The criteria being used to choose who gets money appears to be setting the stage for consolidation in the industry by favoring those most likely to survive" because the criteria appears to favor the financially best off banks and banks too big to let fail.
+The New York Times stated: "The criteria being used to choose who gets money appears to be setting the stage for consolidation in the industry by favoring those most likely to survive" because the criteria appear to favor the financially best off banks and banks too big to let fail.
 Some lawmakers are upset that the capitalization program will end up culling banks in their districts.
 However, The Wall Street Journal suggested that some lawmakers are actively using TARP to funnel money to weak regional banks in their districts.
 Academic studies have found that banks and credit unions located in the districts of key Congress members had been more likely to win TARP money.

 Known aspects of the capitalization program "suggest that the government may be loosely defining what constitutes healthy institutions. [...
 Banks] that have been profitable over the last year are the most likely to receive capital.
 Banks that have lost money over the last year, however, must pass additional tests. [...]
 They are also asking if a bank has enough capital and reserves to withstand severe losses to its construction loan portfolio, nonperforming loans and other troubled assets."
 Some banks received capital with the understanding the banks would try to find a merger partner.
 To receive capital under the program banks are also "required to provide a specific business plan for the next two or three years and explain how they plan to deploy the capital".